NyashaJiri/Microsoft-365-Small-Business-Deployment-Lab-2/docs/phase-04-microsoft-teams.md

 | Standard | Available to the parent team's members | General, HR Operations, and Recruitment |
 | Private | Restricted to team users added as private-channel owners or members | HR Management, with Sarah as its sole listed owner |

 Team privacy and channel type are separate settings.
 HR is a **private team** that contains both **standard channels** and a **private channel**.
 Membership in the HR team alone does not give Melissa membership in HR Management.
-Microsoft documents that private channels restrict participation to their channel membership and that team members see only private channels they have been added to.
-[Microsoft Learn: Private channels in Microsoft Teams](https://learn.microsoft.com/en-us/microsoftteams/private-channels).
+Private channels restrict participation to their channel membership and that team members see only private channels they have been added to.

 ## Validation and testing